Arial/docs← Agent view

 Required fields: key (slug, unique per workspace; this is the same string arial.variant(key, …) will receive), hypothesis (one sentence), targetMetric (must be a canonical event name — non-canonical strings are rejected), mde (pre-registered minimum detectable effect, absolute, 0..1).

-Optional: alpha (default 0.05), conversionWindowHours (default 168 = 7 days), prUrl, decisionDeadline.
+Optional: surface (product default, or web), alpha (default 0.05), conversionWindowHours (default 168 = 7 days), prUrl, decisionDeadline.

 Example: